rootedconcepts/codewarden-action/README.md

 In order to use this action you will require:

 1. Jira Data Center edition or Jira Cloud edition
-2. The Jira [Code Warden plugin](https://marketplace.atlassian.com/apps/1231947/code-warden) installed from the Atlassian Marketplace onto your Jira Data Center edition instance or Jira Cloud edition
+2. The Jira [Code Warden plugin](https://marketplace.atlassian.com/apps/1231947/code-warden) installed from the Atlassian Marketplace onto your Jira Data Center edition instance or the Jira Cloud [Code Warden](https://marketplace.atlassian.com/apps/1232817/code-warden-for-jira-cloud?tab=overview&hosting=cloud) installed on your Jira Cloud edition

 ---
 ## Usage